vernon-gant/MaintenanceMonitor/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live service